|Research areas||5G & IoT|

 |Contact person||Prof Dimitra Simeonidou|

-This exciting new project, funded by the UK Government’s Department for Digital, Culture, Media and Sport (DCMS), aims to connect the Bristol Port and other potential free economic zones to new 5G technology.
+This exciting new project, funded by the UK Government’s Department for Digital, Culture, Media and Sport (DCMS), aims to show the potential of highly accurate and real-time location and condition tracking of containers and individual items in a freeport-freezone scenario.
 Freeports and free economic zones are designated by the government as areas with little to no tax in order to encourage economic activity.
-The Smart Internet Lab will focus on the intersection between infrastructure, mobile services, logistics and transport and will demonstrate the freeport use case at Bristol Port.

-To expedite the roll-out of 5G services in the UK, this £3 million project will enhance the value chain through 5G enabled logistics applications, enabling new revenue streams and investments through customs models and tariff free transport and manufacturing.
+This £5.2 million project will expedite the roll-out of 5G services in the UK by enhancing the value chain through 5G enabled logistics applications, enabling new revenue streams and investments through customs models and tariff free transport and manufacturing.
 Utilising this unique and representative multi-technology 5G platform, the project will promote the creative digital industries in the UK, generating benefits across the entire logistics, transport and manufacturing economy value chain.

 - 5G Location tracking of goods transport